craftercms/docs/source/by-role/developer/upgrade/upgrading-in-context-editing.rst

 The ``@craftercms/ice`` package is superseded by `@craftercms/experience-builder <https://www.npmjs.com/package/@craftercms/experience-builder>`_.
 You should replace the usage of the old package with the new.

-- The new package also exports function :ref:`newIa-getICEAttributes` to get the attributes you must set onto your elements.
+- The new package also exports function :ref:`getICEAttributes` to get the attributes you must set onto your elements.
 Their arguments are fairly similar but not identical so be sure to update the arguments too.